-This year, Donna Bartelen left our organization to move on to another opportunity and Megan Meier made the decision to focus on her family after her maternity leave.
-On behalf of the board, I would like to thank Donna and Megan for their contributions to the continued success of the LCU in their time with us.
-Alexandra Meier joined us as a Back Office/Lending Administrator and Lisa Robinson joined us as a Member Services Representative, and both were very welcome additions to our team.
-On behalf of the Board of Directors, I want to express my gratitude to our entire team of staff, for all of their hard work and dedication to the success of Luseland Credit Union and our membership.
+This year, Alexandra Meier left our organization to move on to another opportunity, and on behalf of the board, I would like to thank her for her contributions to the success of the LCU in her time with us.
+In 2023, Jill Cummings joined us as a Member Services Representative, Virginia Brice as a Loans Administrator, and Michelle Henderson as a Loans Officer.
+All three have been fantastic additions for the LCU team to grow and ensure we can continue to provide quality, knowledgeable service.
+On behalf of the Board of Directors, I want to express my gratitude to our staff for all of their hard work and dedication, and to Adam Franko in his role as our General Manager, paving the way to the success of the LCU for our membership.